CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Normally, ``use_restart_time`` is set to false on the initial run and then set to true on subsequent restart runs of the same case to allow time to advance thereafter.
-More information about the restart capability can be found here, :ref:`restartfiles`.
+More information about the restart capability can be found in :ref:`restartfiles`.

 Several different calendars are supported including noleap (365 days per year), 360-day (twelve 30 day months per year), and gregorian